The price of carbon, a lever for accelerating decarbonization.

 There are a wide variety of carbon prices, but all have the objective of accelerating the reduction of carbon emissions .
 Some carbon prices are called "external" to companies, meaning they are imposed by governments in order to reduce greenhouse gas emissions in their jurisdictions.
 Other carbon prices are referred to as "internal" to companies, as they are voluntarily implemented and enforced by the companies themselves.

-States were the first to implement external carbon pricing instruments in the carbon market.
+States were the first to set up external carbon pricing instruments on the carbon market.
 Today, there are two main external carbon pricing tools:

 The rise of external carbon pricing schemes and the climate emergency have led more and more companies to implement more or less similar carbon pricing mechanisms at their own scale.
 By 2021, more than 2,000 companies worldwide were using or planning to implement an internal carbon price.
 Setting one or more internal carbon prices is a strong lever for decarbonisation and, in the long term, for competitiveness, as we will see later.